onHawk/Memory/README.md

 **moment**
 https://github.com/moment/moment

-An Journal app I created that I hope makes you feel like you're writing in a physical journal.
+A Journal app I created that I hope makes you feel like you're writing in a physical journal.
 I also aim to have it help user remember what they wrote and other things i'm still figuring out.

 This is **open to the public** so any input is fully welcome!